Brigitte Hochmuth

 About me

-In my research, I use micro data for macro models to answer questions on the (international) macro effects of labor market policies and the interaction of credit and labor markets.
+In my research, I use microdata for macro models to answer questions on the (international) macro effects of labor market policies and the interaction of credit and labor markets.
+My focus lies on household heterogeneity and the redistributive effects of macroeconomic policies

 Click here for my CV.
 [Download].